Northern Circuit, Tanzania

 Masai Boma

 On the way back, delegates will have a Game drive in the Ngorongoro Crater which is one of the seven world heritage sites.
-The delegates will have an opportunity to learn its geological evolution and be able to see the occurrences of both Salt and fresh water lake environments and Volcanic rocks within the Crater (Figure 8).
+The delegates will have an opportunity to learn its geological evolution and be able to see the occurrences of both Salt and fresh water lake environments and Volcanic rocks within the Crater.
 Also, the delegates will see different wild animals grazing with Maasai domestic cows.

 Delegates will have a picnic lunch inside the Crater near the fresh water Lake then drive outside the Crater along the rim of the Ngorongoro Crater and spend a night at Ngorongoro Crater Serena Hotel.